 The access scheme implemented under the Dampier to Bunbury Pipeline Act 1997 has now been superseded by the provisions of the Gas Pipelines Access (Western Australia) Act 1998.
 Under section 95 of the Gas Pipelines Access (Western Australia) Act 1998, the access arrangements for the privatised DBNGP system are taken to be an approved Access Arrangement under the Code until 1 January 2000.
 Thereafter, Epic Energy is obliged to submit, as it has, a proposed Access Arrangement to the Regulator for approval.
-Sections 7 and 8 of schedule 3 to the Gas Pipelines Access (Western Australia) Act 1998 have the effect of repealing Part 5 of the Dampier to Bunbury Pipeline Act 1997 and the whole of the Dampier to Bunbury Pipeline Regulations 1998 as of 1 January 2000, but these continue to operate as a transitional access scheme until the proposed Access Arrangement is approved.
+Sections 7 and 8 of schedule 3 to the Gas Pipelines Access (Western Australia) Act 1998 have the effect of repealing Part 5 of the Dampier to Bunbury Pipeline Regulations 1998 as of 1 January 2000, but these continue to operate as a transitional access scheme until the proposed Access Arrangement is approved.